jeikhan/jeikhan/README.md

 # Hi there :)

-I'm Software Engineer: write desktop and web applications using the **Java** language in combination with other technologies.
+I'm Software Engineer...
+Write desktop and web applications using the **Java** language in combination with other technologies.

 ## Hard skills